Who we are

-My passion for photography started during my time living in the Canadian Rockies.
+Originally from South-East England, my passion for photography started during my time living in the Canadian Rockies.
 Whilst there I spent every spare moment I had hiking through the mountains, it was the incredible landscapes I witnessed that inspired me to pick up a camera and try to capture what I saw in the best way possible.
 From there photography went from hobby to obsession, and as a result of this my passion for landscape photography grew.
-After months travelling solo through South America capturing what landscapes I could, from the Peruvian Andes to the wilds of Patagonia I finally settled in the beautiful city of Cusco mid 2018 where I am keen to share my love for this country, it's people, culture and amazing landscapes.
+After months travelling solo through South America capturing what images I could, from the Peruvian Andes to the wilds of Patagonia I finally settled in the beautiful city of Cusco mid 2018 where I am keen to share my love for this country, it's people, culture and amazing landscapes.

 I do tours in English and Spanish.